-Should You List Pricing On Your Website
+Price List: Should You Include It On Your Website?

-When you visit a website looking for pricing, and it’s not listed, what do you do next?
+Price List: When you visit a website looking for pricing, and it’s not listed, what do you do next?
 Do you fill out a request form asking for pricing or do you go back to Google and click on the next option in your search?

 At a speaking gig recently, a participant in the audience wanted to know my thoughts on listing pricing on her website vs. not listing pricing.